The Ultimate Guide to Observing the Fall Sky (Northern Hemisphere)

 Top Autumn Celestial Objects

-Cooler fall evenings are a splendid time to identify some of the new constellations and celestial objects becoming visible in the Northern Hemisphere after dusk.
-These objects are visible in most small to mid-aperture telescopes, from a modest 60 mm to 8" in aperture.
-If you have access to a pair of binoculars, use them, too!
-If you can travel away from city light pollution, your views will improve dramatically in darker skies.
-Autumn skies have abundant star clusters, the brightest and nearest galaxy, binary stars, double stars, and red supergiant stars.
-Unfortunately, we cannot cover them all in this guide, but this will provide a good starting point for exploring the most popular ones.
+Cooler fall evenings are perfect for spotting new constellations and celestial objects in the Northern Hemisphere after dusk.
+These objects can be seen with small to mid-sized telescopes, ranging from 60 mm to 8" in aperture.
+Binoculars are also useful!
+Try to avoid city lights and find darker skies for the best views.
+Autumn skies are rich with star clusters, the brightest and nearest galaxy, binary stars, double stars, and red supergiant stars.
+While we can't cover them all here, this guide will help you start exploring the most popular ones.

 Algol